Home » Party Foods » Easy Dips » Poblano Popper Dip

 It is tailgating season again and that means Game Day Food!
 What is the perfect food to enjoy while watching your favorite team?
 DIP!
 A gooey, cheesy, spicy dip served with salty chips.
-I am ramping up a classic with a new pepper in my Poblano Popper Skillet Dip.
+I am ramping up a classic with a new pepper in the dip

 Try and contain your excitement.
 Just kidding, go ahead and jump up and down!
 I’ll wait here.